Back to Basics: The 5 Best Compound Movements for Maximum Gains

 and depleted, our heart is forced to work harder than when executing isolation movements, and our metabolic rate is significantly elevated.
 Thus our cardiorespiratory systems and fat burning machinery are beneficially altered to promote overall health gains and a lean, muscular physique.

 While isolation movements certainly have their place in any good weight training regime (they allow us to target individual muscles, to accentuate specific areas of our physique), bodybuilding compound exercises are clearly king.
-In the following article, I will overview the five best compound exercises needed to cloak your physique in thick layers of muscle and provide a training plan, complete with workout protocols, to save you time while kick-starting the growth process (additional, effective, multi-joint basics will also be included).
+In the following article, I will overview the five best compound bodybuilding exercises needed to cloak your physique in thick layers of muscle and provide a training plan, complete with workout protocols, to save you time while kick-starting the growth process (additional, effective, multi-joint basics will also be included).

 Bodybuilding Compound Movement #5: Dips